 - 11. In the Clear Trigger Action window, select OK.
 In the Transition Definition window, select OK.
 In the Alarm Definition window, select Save. - 12.
-Turn the mask 1CheckAuth and the alarm 1PersistentAuthFail on.

-13. Use trapgen to simulate two generic 4 traps from the same node within two minutes of each other.
+Turn the mask 1CheckAuth and the alarm 1PersistentAuthFail on. - 13.
+Use the trapgen utility or the SNMPv1AuthFailTrap.pl script to simulate two Authentication Failure traps from the same node within two minutes of each other.